Haydée Tamzali: Early life

-Haydée Chikly was born in 1906, the daughter of Tunisian Jewish filmmaker Albert Samama Chikly.
+Haydée Chikly was born in 1906 in Sidi Bou Said, the daughter of Tunisian Jewish filmmaker Albert Samama Chikly.
 Her mother was Bianca Ferrero, an Italian-born woman from Savoy.
 Tamzali's paternal grandfather, David Samama, was a banker of the Bey who established a banking institution that would later become the Bank of Tunisia.

 Career

 Haydée Chikly worked with her father from girlhood.
 He directed her in her first starring role in a short film, Zohra (1922), written by her, and considered the first fiction film made in Tunisia.
 They followed this work with another silent drama in 1924, Ain el-Ghezal (The Girl from Carthage), also starring Haydée Chikly, in a story she wrote "to show how badly women were treated when they were just sold off with an arranged marriage into a man's world."
 The younger Chikly also took a turn at film editing and hand-coloring in her father's employ.

 Haydée Chikly also appeared in Rex Ingram's The Arab (1924), but her father did not permit her to relocate to Hollywood to pursue an acting career.

 In 1996, Haydée Tamzali appeared in the film A Summer in La Goulette, by Férid Boughedir.

+She died on August 20, 1998, three days before her 92nd birthday.